wisegrey/web_project_4/README.md

 # Project 4: Around The U.S.

-Our next project.
-Now we starting to use something new =)
+Our next training project.
+Now we starting to use something new =) From very simple JS to OOP and asynch

 ### Overview

 Used technologies:

 - HTML
-- css
+- CSS
 - JavaScript
+- Node.js / NPM
+- webpack
+- babel
+- PostCSS

 ### Link to project page